ONSdigital/dp-static-file-publisher/README.md

 ## Introduction
 The Static File Publisher API is part of the [Static Files System](https://github.com/ONSdigital/dp-static-files-compose).

-This service is responsible for decrypting files that have been published.
+This service is responsible for moving files that have been published.

 It receives messages on two Kafka topics `static-file-published` (which has been deprecated, but not yet removed) and `static-file-published-v2` which is the new topic that the [Files API](https://github.com/ONSdigital/dp-files-api) sends